Auburn High School (Alabama): Profile

-Auburn High School, the fourteenth–largest high school in Alabama (fourth-largest by grades 10-12 enrollment), enrolled 1,748 students in the 2015–2016 school year.
+Auburn High School, the fourteenth–largest high school in Alabama (fourth-largest by grades 10–12 enrollment), enrolled 1,748 students in the 2015–2016 school year.
 Twenty-six percent of Auburn High's enrollment is African American, ten percent is of Asian descent whose majority is Korean, fifty-nine percent is of European descent.
 Three percent of students are classified as Hispanic.
 Over forty languages are spoken in the homes of Auburn High School students, and twenty percent of enrolled students are eligible for federal free or reduced lunch programs.
 Auburn High School has a 14.8:1 student-teacher ratio and a drop-out rate of 1.09%.

 Auburn High was ranked the 77th best public high school overall and 28th best non-magnet public high school in the United States by Newsweek in May 2006 and one of the top 100 public high schools in the United States by the Associated Press based on Advanced Placement test scores.
 The school was rated the 125th best public high school in the United States by U.S. News & World Report and the second best educational value in the Southeast by SchoolMatch, as reported in The Wall Street Journal.

 All teachers are certified in the area in which they teach.
 Of the 90 faculty, 4 have Doctorates and 57 have a Masters or AA degree.
 The student-teacher ratio is 1:25.

-In addition, Auburn High School has 4 Professional School Counselors, a College and Career Readiness Coordinator, an International Baccalaureate Coordinator, a Registrar, and a Counseling Department Secretary.
+Auburn High School has four professional school counselors, a college and career readiness coordinator, an International Baccalaureate coordinator, a registrar, and a Counseling Department secretary.

-On average, seven Auburn High students earn National Merit Finalist status each year, and, in 2006, 92 students were named AP Scholars by the College Board.
-Three Auburn High alumni have been named Fulbright Scholars, two Truman Scholars, one alumnus a Marshall Scholar and one a Rotary Scholar.
+On average, seven Auburn High students earn National Merit Finalist status each year.
+In 2006, 92 students were named AP Scholars by the College Board.
+Three Auburn High alumni have been named Fulbright Scholars, two Truman Scholars, one alumnus a Marshall Scholar, and one a Rotary Scholar.
 In 2007, ninety-five seniors received 190 scholarships worth US$5.54 million to 69 different colleges in 24 states. ($6 million, $7.5 million, $14.18 million in scholarship moneys in 2011, 2010, and 2012, respectively.)
 Graduates of the class of 2007 attend the University of Chicago, Columbia, Duke, Harvard, and Princeton.

-In 2012, there are 68 AP Scholars, 1 National AP Scholar, 9 AP Scholar with Honor, 6 AP Scholar with Distinction, 8 National Merit Commended Students, 2 National Merit Semi-Finalists, 5 National Merit Finalists, 2 National Merit Special Scholarship Competition Award Recipients, and 1 National Merit Hispanic Recognition Program Award Recipient.
-Also in 2012, US$14.18 million in scholarships have raised by seniors whose population is just about 450.
-Some of these seniors would attend U-Penn, UC Berkeley, UCLA, Chicago, Vanderbilt, Emory, North Carolina, Georgia Tech, Cooper Union, McGill, and Berklee College of Music.
+In 2012, there were 68 AP Scholars, one National AP Scholar, nine AP Scholars with Honor, six AP Scholars with Distinction, eight National Merit Commended students, two National Merit semi-finalists, five National Merit finalists, two National Merit Special Scholarship Competition Award recipients, and 1 National Merit Hispanic Recognition Program Award recipient.
+Also in 2012, US$14.18 million in scholarships were raised by seniors, whose population was about 450.
+Some of these seniors then attended U-Penn, UC Berkeley, UCLA, Chicago, Vanderbilt, Emory, North Carolina, Georgia Tech, Cooper Union, McGill, and Berklee College of Music.
 As many students won scholarships that averaged about US$31,000 per students from these colleges and local colleges.